Cosmic Semi

 I’m still cooling off from a bad phone argument with my girlfriend from South Milwaukee.
 She’s away attending the University of Wisconsin Madison to learn to be a physical therapist.
 Her help correcting spelling and grammar on my term papers is raising my grades, but it’s a helluva lot to ask of her when she has her own schoolwork.
 I don’t blame my straight A student lover for listening to her mother that maybe she should dump me.
 Our relationship, like everything these Nixonian days, hangs by a thread.

-Desperate to make tuition, I decide to put up with the inevitable mind numbing grief of hitting Dad up again for a small loan, but he’s been gone a week.
-I ask Mom, sitting mesmerized by a cartoon black bear paddling a canoe in a Hamm’s Beer commercial, where Daddy dearest might be.
+Desperate to make tuition or it’s off to ‘Nam, I decide to ask Mom ,who is sitting mesmerized by a cartoon black bear paddling a canoe in a Hamm’s Beer commercial, where Dad might be.
 She shrugs and says in a hoarse whisper.
 “Off on another of his damned benders.”

 Anxiously, flipping through the Help Wanted ads in the Milwaukee Journal I spot a winner: “PART-TIME WEEKEND DISPLAY WORK, EARN UP TO $1500 A MONTH.
 I hop from the easy chair, revealing a cigarette burn my Dad left behind after passing out in the middle of his third six pack, and dash for the phone.
 I dial, my fingers so shaky I’m barely able to spin my family’s dirty yellow rotary wall phone.
 Dad’s a mechanic plus a welder and his grime coats everything in the house in a thin black film.